swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 The work required for non-exhaustive enums also allows for the existence of non-public cases in a public enum.
 This already shows up in practice in Apple's SDKs, as described briefly in the section on "C enums" above.
 Like "enum inheritance", this kind of behavior can mostly be emulated by using a second enum inside the library, but that's not sufficient if the non-public values need to be vended opaquely to clients.

+## Future direction: compatibility checking

+Of course, the compiler can't stop a library author from adding a new case to a non-exhaustive enum, even though that will break source and binary compatibility.
+We already have two ideas on how we could catch mistakes of this nature:

+- A checker that can compare APIs across library versions, using swiftmodule files or similar.

+- Encoding the layout of a type in a symbol name.
+Clients could link against this symbol so that they'd fail to launch if it changes, but even without that an automated system could check the list of exported symbols to make sure nothing was removed.

+Exhaustive enums remain useful even without any automated checking, and such checking should account for more than just enums, so it's not being included in this proposal.

 ## Alternatives considered